 Determine licensing status (lmstat)

-The lmstat utility helps you monitor the status of all network licensing activities and provides you with information about license check outs, including:
+lmstat command helps you monitor the status of all network licensing activities and provides you with information about license check outs, including:

 - The product that checked out one or more licenses

 - The checkout data

 - The date the license was checked out

 - Information about the Citrix vendor daemon status and the license files